iskendria-pub/iskendria/README.md

 Note that Authors, Editors and Reviewers are all a Person.

 More information about the functionality of this software can be found in the Markdown files (.md) in the root directory.
 These files can be formatted using LaTeX, a howto for doing this may be included later.
 The resulting .pdf files are checked in in the directory pdfdoc.
 Note that the information is a bit outdated; it was written before coding started.

+On August 31 2019 I ported this project from our private gitlab repository to the present GitHub project.
+We also had Jira issues.
+First I ported these using https://github.com/hbrands/jira-issues-importer.
+This copied the issue names and preserved the issue numbers.
+The number of the Jira issue was put in the first comment of the corresponding GitHub issue.
+Then I manually put the Jira description as the second comment and copied the Jira comments.
+The creation times of the issues were preserved, but the creation times of the comments were lost.